eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-replicaset.md

   - Replicas also self-heal, so if a replica goes down, the ReplicaSet will spin up a new one
 <h3>Replication Controller</h3>
 * This is the legacy version of a `ReplicaSet`, below is an example of one:
+- `spec`: specifications of the rs
+  * `replicas`: amount of replica pods
+  * `template`: template for containers in rs
+    - `metadata`: metadata for the containers in pod
+    - `spec`: specifications for the containers

 ```
 apiVersion: v1
 kind: ReplicationController